zephchanch/-Disaster-Response-Pipeline-project/README.md

 # Disaster Response Pipeline Project

 ### Synopsis:
-This project consist of the follwoing parts:
+This project consists of the following parts:
-- **ETL Pipeline**: Here, we build load the different datasets, and write a cleaning pipeline to clean, merge and store the data in a SQLite database
+- **ETL Pipeline**: Here, we build load the different datasets, and write a cleaning pipeline to clean, merge and store the data in an SQLite database
 - **ML Pipeline**: Here, we write a machine learning pipeline that load data from SQLite database, split the dataset into training and test sets, build a text processing and machine learning pipeline, train and tune the model using GridSearchCV, output results on the test set and export the final model as a pickle file
 - **Flask Web App**: Here, we modify an already prepared web app by adding data visualizations using Plotly.
 Also, we modify file paths for database and model as needed.